Heljo Sepp

 Heljo Sepp (October 15, 1922, Valga, Estonia - November 27, 2015, Tallinn) was an Estonian pianist and music teacher, professor at the Estonian Academy of Music and Theatre.

-After winning the International Youth Piano Competition, an the British Council's Music Prize, she was granted a 3-year scholarship for Royal Academy of Music.
+After winning the International Youth Piano Competition, and the British Council's Music Prize, she was granted a 3-year scholarship for Royal Academy of Music.
 The study was interrupted by World War II.
 After the war she continued her studies at the Tallinn Conservatoire and the Moscow Conservatoire.